rasmusab/bayes.js/README.md

 * How fast is it?
     - Also super context dependent.
 On simple models it's pretty fast, for example, fitting a standard Normal model on 1000 datapoints producing a sample of 20,000 draws takes ~0.5 s. on my computer.
 Also, when I've been playing around with different browsers I've seen order-of-magnitude changes in performance when changing seemingly arbitrary things.
 For example, inlining the definition of the Normal density in the function calculating the log posterior rather than using `ld.norm` defined in **distributions.js** resulted in 10x slower sampling on Firefox 37.
 * Are there any alternatives if I want to do Bayes in the browser?
-    - There's a probibalistic programming language called [webppl](http://webppl.org/) that's implemented in javascript and that looks great, but I don't have any experience using it.
+    - There's a probibalistic programming language called [webppl](http://webppl.org/) that's implemented in JavaScript and that looks great, but I don't have any experience using it.

 Some notes about the implementation of bayes.js
 ----------------------------------------